adsabs/adsabs-dev-api/README.md

 ```

 ## Available Fields

+This list will likely change a lot as we learn what data users are most interested in.
+To see the up-to-date list of allowed fields you can do an [Access Settings](#access-settings) request.
 * *id* - an internal-only integer id.
 This value cannot be used as the *<identifier>* portion of a record request.
 * *bibcode* - the canonical ADS bibcode identifier for this record
 * *bibstem* - the abbreviated name of the journal or publication, e.g., *ApJ*.